Code-Institute-Submissions/sgalway2086-milestoneIII/README.md

 ## User Stories

-For a new user
+### For a new user

 1. An easy to learn layout, and access to recipes easily and quickly

 2. Access to creating an account and easy navigation through the site

+3. Strong front page that explains what the purpose of the site is

-As a returning user
+### As a returning user

-1. To be able to see new additions to the site
+1. To be able to see new additions to the site and explore the recipes.
+The use of an account can create a more engaging experience to a returning user, as content can be saved

 2. Access to delete or edit previous recipes they have created

-For a site owner
+### For a site owner

 1. Promote a brand of cooking tools

 2. Attract those looking for cooking tools and possibly market to those unsure

+3. Create a positive reputation based on a high quality site and experience

-For a mobile user
+### For a mobile user

 1. Similar to a new and previous user but with the need of a clean, mobile friendly layout and ability to perform all functions (reading, submitting, editing, searching etc)

+2. An uncompromised user experience that always remains simple to understand, for new and returning mobile users.

 # Design